aaronlevin/hopts/README.md

 whoop!

-## Manifesto of Command Line Arguments
+## A Manifesto For Command Line Arguments

 Config files are wreckless.
 The moment you specify your application's config in a file, a number of dangerous things happen: